Tall Tales | The Island of Sea Women

 A thoughtful book discussion making connections between art and literature.

-First 10 people to register receive a free copy of the book!
+First 10 households to register receive a free copy of the book!*

 In our exhibit, In a Different Light: Winslow Homer & Frederic Remington, the museum features paintings and prints by Homer that were inspired by his time in Cullercoats, England.
 This small, coastal village was home to the fishwives, who became a popular subject for Homer.
 The women were strong, sturdy and essential to the local economy of the small fishing village.
 Similarly, the Korean island of Jeju boasts a long tradition of women engaging in dangerous physical work by the sea – the haenyeo, or female sea divers.